Summary

 • High-risk medulloblastoma defined by any of the following:

-- Residual disease > 1.5 cm² - Lumbar cerebral spinal fluid cytology positive for tumor cells by analysis of fluid collected either before definitive surgery or ≥ 10 days after definitive surgery unless contraindicated - M0 disease in children < 8 months of age at diagnosis - M2 or M3 metastatic disease by MRI - M4 disease
+• Lumbar cerebral spinal fluid (CSF) cytology positive for tumor cells by analysis of fluid collected either before definitive surgery or at least 10 days after definitive surgery unless contraindicated, or

-• Anaplastic medulloblastoma regardless of M-stage or residual tumor
+• Patients with anaplastic medulloblastoma are eligible regardless of M-stage or residual tumor

-• M0 classic, non-desmoplastic medulloblastoma (R1) with radiographically measurable residual disease < 1.5 cm2
+• Patients with M0 classic, non-desmoplastic medulloblastoma (R1) with radiographically measurable residual disease < 1.5 cm2 are eligible

 • No evidence of dyspnea at rest